Bi-orthogonal Polynomial Sequences and the Asymmetric Simple Exclusion Process: Bi-Orthogonal Pair of Polynomial Sequences

-where $\Lam_n$ is a sequence of non-zero normalisation factors (determined by $\lf$).
-We then have the following theorem that shows a unique pair of sequences of such polynomials exists. \begin{theorem} Let $\set{P_n}_{n\ge0}$ and $\set{Q_n}_{n\ge0}$ be a pair of sequences of monic polynomials satisfying
+Returning to the question of the existence of bi-orthogonal polynomials we have the following theorem stating a unique pair of sequences exists. \begin{theorem} Let $\set{P_n(d)}_{n\ge0}$ and $\set{Q_n(e)}_{n\ge0}$ be a pair of sequences of monic polynomials satisfying